 E.ON chose Tieto solution for collection of meter values

 The energy company E.ON has chosen Tieto Smart Utility to support their distribution operations for the collection of meter values including field services for the Skåne area in Sweden with approximately 150,000 meters.
 Thanks to the new services, E.ON can continue to offer state of the art solutions with a high degree of automation for their customers.

 The energy company Fortum has chosen Tieto’s Customer Information System called Tieto Smart Utility to support Fortum’s Swedish operations.
 The Tieto Software as a service (SaaS) solution optimises the company’s core business activities in billing, customer service and sales.
-The new system will serve approximately 1.5 million customers in total.

 “Some grid companies see themselves becoming nearly invisible and don’t consider it important to have customer data stored in their own systems”, Jan Rondeel, CIO, Skagerak Nett, says.
 “We at Skagerak have an opposite view.
 We have a responsibility towards our customers to show that we have a roadmap for continuously better service, control over our grid and all the work that is being done on the grid.”